SAND-Lab/MEA-NAP/docs/pipeline-steps.rst

  * determines which wavelets to run the spike detection with
  * argument type: either string or a cell array of strings
  * options: bior1p5, bior1p3, db2, mea,

+.. _Params.SpikesMethod:

+``Params.SpikesMethod``
+""""""""""""""""""""""""""""""

+ * the spike method to used in downstream analysis
+ * argument type : char
+ * options : 'bior1p5', 'bior1p3', 'merged', 'thr3p0', or other available wavelet names

+ If 'merged' is used, then all wavelet-based spike detection methods are combined.
+ 'mea' uses spikes from electrode-specific custom wavelets (adapted from putative spikes detected using the threshold method) 'thr3p0' means using a threshold-based method with a multiplier of 3.0, you can specify other thresholds by replacing the decimal place '.' with 'p', eg. 'thr4p5' means a threhold multiplier of 4.5.

 .. _Params.costList: